CodeWithJazmine/Asteroids/README.md

 - [ ] Add a scoring system
 - [ ] Multiple lives with respawning
-- [ ] UI elements for win/loss conditions
+- [ ] UI elements for score and lose condition

 ### Boot.dev Project
 Built as part of a Python coding challenge on [Boot.dev](https://boot.dev/).